5. The Legend of Zelda: Breath of the Wild (Nintendo, Wii U/Switch)

 3 Horizon: Zero Dawn (Guerrilla Games, Playstation 4)

 This one drew me in based the concept alone: a tribe of people battling gigantic robot animals with bows, arrows and crude traps.
-That's a concept that should provide for some campy fun, right?
+That's a concept that should provide for some campy fun a la Earth Defense Force.
 Then you play the game... and find that they choose to play it completely straight?
 Weird choice, but surely the gameplay can lend itself to some interesting moments, right?
 Sadly, not really.
 It quickly devolves into dull, tedious stealth missions in the vein of Assassin's Creed, and all the dialog is handled through a lazy Mass Effect styled dialog wheel, complete with all the non-consequential choices, drab characters and flat acting that concept invokes memories of.
-Outwitting robot creatures is fun for a bit, but the overall slow, repetitive nature of the game, thoroughly uninteresting/unlikable cast of characters and the waste of a clever premise quickly took me out of the experience.
+Outwitting robot creatures is fun for a bit, but the overall slow, repetitive nature of the game, thoroughly uninteresting/unlikable cast of characters and the waste of an interesting premise quickly took me out of the experience.

 2. Gravity Rush 2 (SIE Japan Studio/Project Siren, Playstation 4)